 If you have never used Twitter, Facebook or other social media before, setting up an account could not be easier - just head to the appropriate website and follow the on-screen instructions!

 If privacy is a concern, most social media allow you to change your privacy settings to allow your posts to be seen only by those that you have approved (usually by accepting a follow/friend request or similar).

 If you do choose to do this, keep in mind that only the parents that have requested to follow you, and that you have approved, will be able to see your posts and so some may not be able to see the information you are posting.

 Of course, if you do set up some form of social media for your trip, you will need to inform parents that you have done so, so that they can follow it if they so wish.
 Include this information in any literature sent to them and on any promotional materials, such as posters.
 You could also raise this at the parents’ evening.

 Once this has all been done, all that’s left is to start posting!
-At Halsbury, we use Twitter and other social media on a regular basis, so please do not hesitate to contact us if you have any questions.
+At Halsbury, we use social media on a regular basis, so please do not hesitate to contact us if you have any questions.